Skip to content Exit mobile menu

 • The visa letter showing your grant of status from UKVI (This is usually emailed to you after your visa application has been processed Or as a paper copy).

-• Your boarding pass or train ticket to prove your date of entry to the UK.
+• Your boarding pass, eticket or stamp inside your passport to prove the date you entered the UK.

 If you plan on studying in the UK for one semester and do not wish to find employment or complete a work placement as part of your course, then you will be able to arrive, study and stay in the UK for up to 6 months on a standard visitor visa.
 You must carry your offer letter from St Mary’s with you when you travel to show at the border if asked about the purpose of your travel.